 Blind analysis

-A blind analysis is an optimal way of reducing experimenter bias in many fields of research.
+A blind analysis is an optimal way of reducing experimenter bias in many research fields.
 All the information which may influence the outcome of the experiment is withheld.
-In some cases, researchers are not informed about the true results until they have completed the analysis.
-Similarly, when participants are unaware of the hypothesis, they will not be able to influence the outcome of the experiment.
+Researchers are sometimes not informed about the true results until they have completed the analysis.
+Similarly, when participants are unaware of the hypothesis, they cannot influence the experiment's outcome.

 Double-blind study

 Double-blind techniques are commonly used in clinical research.
-Opposite of an open trial, a double-blind study is done in a way that neither the clinician nor the patients are aware of the nature of treatment.
+In contrast to an open trial, a double-blind study is done so that neither the clinician nor the patients know the nature of the treatment.
 They don’t know who is receiving an actual treatment and who is given a placebo, thus eliminating any design or interview biases from the experiment.

 Minimizing exposure

-The less exposure respondents have to experimenters, the less likely it is that they will pick up any cues that would impact their answers.
+The less exposure respondents have to experimenters, the less likely they will pick up any cues that would impact their answers.
 One of the common ways to minimize the interaction between participants and experimenters is to pre-record the instructions.

 Peer review

-Peer review is the evaluation of work by individuals with similar competences as the experimenter.
-Their role is to identify potential biases and thus make sure that the study is reliable and worthy of being published.
+Peer review involves assessing work by individuals possessing comparable expertise to the researcher.
+Their role is to identify potential biases and thus make sure that the study is reliable and worthy of publication.